all-sins/blogCardPreview/README.md

 ## Files
 - `index.html` → Structure of the blog card
 - `style.css` → Styling for the card
 - `assets/` → Contains images and fonts

-## Preview
-The card is centered on a yellow background and styled with a minimal, clean aesthetic.

----
-Enjoy coding! 🚀